ViMaSter/courtengine/SCRIPTING.md

         JUMPCUT COURT_DEFENSE
         SPEAK Phoenix
             "Are you sure it was 4:30PM?"

         JUMPCUT COURT_WITNESS
         SPEAK Gumshoe
             "The time sounds about right, pal. the body was still slightly warm when we got there"

         JUMPCUT COURT_DEFENSE
         SPEAK Phoenix
             "When did you get there?"

         JUMPCUT COURT_WITNESS
         SPEAK Gumshoe
             "Just before 4:45, and you won't believe this..."

     END_DEFINE

 **Note**: The "Press" actions should end with the camera on the court witness, so that the cross examination should continue.

+### Cross Examination Presenting Evidence

-If the press will issue a penalty, this is defined with a slight difference:
+Presenting the wrong evidence will warrant a penalty, and this action is defined as follows:

     DEFINE [internal name for this Press]
         OBJECTION [character name]
         [Actions that should happen]

         ISSUE_PENALTY
         JUMPCUT COURT_WITNESS
     END_DEFINE